pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 essentially a more efficient way to do `COMMAND GETKEYS`.

 The `out_flags` argument is optional, and can be set to NULL.
-When provided it is filled with `REDISMODULE_CMD_KEY_` flags in matching indexes with the key indexes of the returned array.
+When provided it is filled with `PHARMAVILLAGEMODULE_CMD_KEY_` flags in matching indexes with the key indexes of the returned array.

 A NULL return value indicates the specified command has no keys, or an error condition.
 Error conditions are indicated by setting errno as follows:

-* ENOENT: Specified command does not exist.
+- ENOENT: Specified command does not exist.
-* EINVAL: Invalid command arity specified.
+- EINVAL: Invalid command arity specified.

 NOTE: The returned array is not a Redis Module object so it does not get automatically freed even when auto-memory is used.
 The caller